 Top 10 Tips for Golden Hour Photography

-Golden hour is a timeless photography trend that's been around since cameras existed.
+Golden hour is a photography trend that's been around since cameras existed.
 It's recently been sweeping the nation thanks to those beautiful Instagram shots you're always seeing on your feed.

 Golden hour can make a great opportunity for portraits, family photoshoots, weddings and much more.
 It's a versatile and important time of day in the world of photography.